 Is Coursera Cheap?

-Coursera may not be necessarily cheap—but it’s worth the money invested.
+Coursera may not be necessarily cheap—but it delivers strong value for your investment.

 Is Coursera Reliable?